 What are the by-products of hydrogen generation?

-Steam methane reforming (SMR) reacts the methane in natural gas with high-temperature steam in the presence of a catalyst to produce hydrogen, and ultimately, carbon dioxide, CO2.
+Steam methane reforming (SMR) reacts the methane in natural gas with high-temperature steam in the presence of a catalyst.
+This produces hydrogen, and ultimately carbon dioxide, CO2.
 As natural gas is relatively cheap, the hydrogen produced is also relatively cheap.
 However, the standard SMR process has the considerable disadvantage of releasing large quantities of CO2 into the atmosphere, CO2 is well known to be a highly significant greenhouse gas.
 It’s less well known that methane itself has a global warming potential that is 85 times higher that CO2, so any small gas leakage of methane from its source and on through the process is also a significant contributor to climate change.
 The unlimited production of hydrogen using SMR is a major issue in our attempts to avoid climate disaster.

 Carbon Capture and Storage – CCS

 Versions of steam methane reformation where the CO2 is captured and stored in a stable form elsewhere (Carbon Capture and Storage – CCS) has been proposed as a better alternative.
 CCS may well be workable, however there are doubts around our ability to manage and finance the storage of captured carbon through future decades and probably centuries or even millennia.
 Unfortunately we don’t have a good track record for managing the massive captured carbon deposits we’ve inherited.
 The UK’s peat bogs and moorland are vast carbon stores and emissions and our management are causing considerable concern: https://www.bbc.co.uk/news/uk-49074872